top of page

 "In any research about chronic pain it's important to read or to find out what didn't work and the reasons why."

-But it's also important to pay attention to the 'failures', missteps, or what didn't work.
+It's important to pay attention to the 'failures', missteps, or what didn't work.
 A lot of time and effort went into my research.

 • There were 25 participants,